ramsey/uuid/docs/reference/rfc4122-uuidinterface.rst

     Implements :php:interface:`Ramsey\\Uuid\\UuidInterface`.

     ``Rfc4122\UuidInterface`` represents an RFC 4122 UUID.
-    In addition to providing the methods defined on the interface, this class additionally provides the following methods.
+In addition to the methods defined on the interface, this interface additionally defines the following methods.

     .. php:method:: getFields()